[Top] [Contents] [Index] [ ? ]

 3. two possible ones tag for this level:

-Here, an example for a simple lamp:
+An example of a DomoDevice for a lamp:

 <device description="energetic saving lamp"